getify/foi-lang/formalization-work/Foi-Specification.md

 #### §2.14.2 `:over` and constancy

 Per §2.3, the operational condition for constancy is "no `:=` reassignment in scope."
-The full `:over` semantics -- its interaction with type inference, with mutable substructures held by constant bindings, with cross-module re-export -- is covered in §9.
+The `:over` operational semantics -- when it must appear on a function that closes over a mutable binding, and its interaction with nested closures -- are specified in §3.6.
+Its interaction with type inference (whether inferred types carry `:over`-derived constancy metadata, cross-module re-export behavior) is covered in §9.

 #### §2.14.3 Effect tracking on bindings

-Whether a `def` binding carries effect metadata in the elaborated AST is unsettled.
-Part of the broader effect-tracking design question.
+Effect tracking on function signatures is settled and mandatory per §6.13.
+For `def` bindings specifically: effects performed by a binding's initializer contribute to the enclosing scope's effect-coverage obligation per §6.13.4.
+Whether the elaborated AST represents this by tagging the `def` node with an explicit effect-metadata slot, or by deriving the initializer's effect set on demand during coverage-check traversal, is an implementation choice for the type-elaboration layer and is not further constrained here.

 #### §2.14.4 Computed-key dispatch

 Per §2.12.5, the intended Foi semantic for computed-name picks with non-string keys is structural-equality keyed dispatch.
-Implementation lives at the runtime layer; migration path from bootstrap behavior is unspecified.
+Implementation lives at the runtime layer; the native backend's dispatch table shape for structural-equality Map dispatch is pending native-backend design and is not further constrained here.

 #### §2.14.5 Empty `< >` typing